Skip to content

 Resetting to Defaults

 Click Reset Defaults in the toolbar to return every parameter to its built-in default value.
-This does not affect the solver binary setting.
+This does not affect the solver library setting.

 Running a Simulation